SCT4SP/cest/readme.md

 }
 ```

-The code above is also found in the `example.cpp` file; found in the same
+The code above comes from the `example.cpp` file; found in the same
 directory as this readme.
 The command required to build the code above is:

 ```